ColiverSEC/Enterprise-IAM-Lab/okta/app-integration.md

 - Assigning users and testing SSO
 - Just-in-Time (JIT) provisioning basics

+---

+## 🔍 Quick Overview: SAML and OIDC

+When integrating applications with Okta, two common protocols are used to enable Single Sign-On (SSO): **SAML** and **OIDC**.

+- **SAML (Security Assertion Markup Language)** is an XML-based standard widely used for enterprise web applications.
+It allows Okta to securely share authentication information with apps so users can sign in once and access multiple services without re-entering credentials.

+- **OIDC (OpenID Connect)** is a modern, REST/JSON-based protocol built on top of OAuth 2.0.
+It’s commonly used for mobile and web applications and provides both authentication and user profile information through secure tokens.

+Both protocols help improve security and user experience by allowing seamless access to multiple applications after a single Okta login.

+---

+## 💡 Note on Just-In-Time (JIT) Provisioning

+JIT provisioning allows Okta to automatically create or update user accounts in the target application the moment a user signs in for the first time.
+This reduces administrative overhead by avoiding manual account creation and helps ensure users always have timely access.

+---

 ## 🛠️ How to Set It Up

 1. **Add a New App in Okta**